Window shopping has moved from the high street to the stories feed and 69% of people now use stories to discover new products and services.

 If you’re not using Instagram stories for your business already then this is your virtual kick up the behind to get on it!
-Stories are growing at 15 times the rate of the newsfeed so it’s really important to get your brand on them so you are seen by the customers you are trying to engage.
+Stories are growing at 15 times the rate of the newsfeed so it’s really important to get your brand on them so you are seen by the people you are trying to sell to.

 Try these 6 simple Instagram story ideas this week